ymeine/atpackager/lib/uglifyHelpers/readme.md

 * `Object`
 * `Function`

+## Return value

+* interface: UglifyJS AST

+The generated AST.

+The actual type of AST returned by the method depends on both the type of the input object and its actual value in some cases.
+However, this should not matter, since this could theoretically evolve without warning, what matters is that you get an AST object.

+## Exceptions

+* type: `Error`

-For any other type, an exception is thrown.
+For any other type than the one listed above, an exception is thrown.

-# Replace/remove a child node in a given parent
+# Replace/remove a child node in/from a given parent

 ## Parameters

 1. `node`
 	* interface: UglifyJS Node
 	* __required__
+	* __in__
 	* The node to replace.
 1. `parent`
 	* interface: UglifyJS Node
 	* __required__
+	* __in & out__
 	* The parent node containing the node to replace and that will therefore receive the new node.
 1. `newNode`
 	* interface: UglifyJS Node
 	* default: void
+	* __in__
 	* The node to use to replace the given node inside the given parent.
 If void, will delete the node instead.

 ## Description

-It handles nodes stored directly as properties of the parent, or in an array.
+It handles both nodes stored directly as properties of the parent or in an array.

+## Exceptions

+* type: `Error`

+Thrown if the given node cannot be found in given parent node.